sandstro/shopping-cart-demo/README.md

 Shopping cart demonstration using Front-end only.

-Run program using a server environment like LAMP stack or similar.
+Run program using a server environment.

+Development:
+npm install (For underscore and browserify) browserify ostoskori.js -o bundled.js (To add changes)

-Technologies used: Angular.js, Bower, Sass, Bourbon, Neat, Bootstrap.
+Technologies used: Angular.js, Bower, Sass, Bourbon, Neat, Bootstrap, Browserify, Underscore.